Statement of Basic Policies

 USA Patriot Act: Policy and Procedure

 The Osterville Village Library recognizes the confidentiality of information sought or received and materials consulted, borrowed or acquired by a library user.
 This privacy is protected under the laws of the Commonwealth of Massachusetts, section 78-7.
 The library will do its utmost to uphold the privacy and confidentiality of patrons’ free access to information.
 The library will rely on existing laws and library policies to control behavior that involves public safety or criminal behavior.

 The OVL staff will comply with law enforcement when supplied with legal subpoena or warrant issued by a court with jurisdiction over the offense under investigation.

-In its selection of books and other materials, the OVL subscribes fully to the principles adopted by the American Library Association in its Library Bill of Rights and its Freedom to Read statement.
-Both documents are appended.
+In its selection of books and other materials, the Library subscribes fully to the principles adopted by the American Library Association in its Library Bill of Rights and its Freedom to Read statement.
 It is the function and duty of a public library to provide the means, whenever possible, through which all people may have free access to the thinking on all sides of an issue.

 Censorship of books and other materials, urged or practiced by volunteer arbiters of morals or political opinion, or by such organizations must be challenged by libraries in maintenance of their responsibility to provide public information and enlightenment throughout the various media.

 Ultimate responsibility for the materials selection policy lies with the Board of Trustees.
 The Board of Trustees delegates to the Director and appropriate staff , the responsibility of selecting materials for the library’s collection.
 Requests from library patrons will be considered for purchase.